gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ## Scan For Vulnerabilities

-Dependency pinning prevents unauthorized changes, but what if you've pinned a version that already has a known vulnerability?
-New CVEs get discovered regularly in popular packages.
+Dependency pinning prevents unauthorized changes, but what if you have pinned a version that already has a known vulnerability?
+Researchers find new CVEs in popular packages.
 A package that worked fine yesterday might have a critical flaw discovered today.

 ### The Invisible Bug

-Why scanning matters - a real example:
+A real example of why scanning matters:

 ```python
 # CVE-2024-22195: jinja2 < 3.1.3 allows attribute injection via xmlattr